 My friend and I talked with one man who came from the northern-most nation on western outer Vancouver Island.
 For weeks he paddled southeast in the open Pacific Ocean with others in their canoes down the length of the outside of Vancouver Island, joining other canoes from other nations as they passed those areas, then in through the Strait of Juan de Fuca and then south down Puget Sound.
 One canoe of his people capsized in the Strait because of commercial ship wakes … everyone in that canoe was in the water … the canoe flipped with the first wave of the wake and landed on one paddler trapping that paddler under water … then the canoe flipped again with the second wave of the wake and freed the man, tho his ankle was sprained so badly he had to be taken off the canoe.
 The man we talked with made the entire journey in that very same canoe.
 I saw the two 10-foot-long cracks in that 20-foot canoe from those waves … and listened to that paddler tell about being thrown from the canoe and then tell about getting back in the same canoe and continuing on knowing the canoe would carry him on whatever journey was his to make.
 These days, there are escort powerboats, yet the risk and the depth of spirit of the journey remain.

-Many of you will have heard that the Chief of the Mowachaht-Muchalaht First Nations of Gold River, British Columbia, died in a capsize of one of their canoes off Dungeness Spit.
+Many of you will have heard that the Chief of the Mowachaht-Muchalaht First Nations who live in the area of Gold River, British Columbia, died in a capsize of one of their canoes off Dungeness Spit.
 That Chief, Jerry Jack, had been involved in the saga of Luna, a young killer whale who became separated from his pod and made his home at Gold River until he was killed by a boat propeller in March, a few months before this canoe journey began.
 After Luna died, some First Nation people in the area said they believed Luna embodied the spirit of a dead chief.
 After Luna died, just four months later that same year, their chief died in this canoe journey.

 Other links to information about the annual paddle journey and the potlatch are here: